Joseph Whitehead (Massachusetts politician)

 Joseph Whitehead (May 20, 1823 – November 18, 1912) was an English-American grocer and politician who served one term in the Massachusetts House of Representatives.

 Personal life

-Whitehead was born on May 20, 1823 in Yorkshire.
+Whitehead was born on May 20, 1823, in Yorkshire.
 He immigrated to the United States in 1845.
-He resided in California and Milton, New Hampshire before moving to Saugus, Massachusetts in 1847.
-In 1849 he married Sarah M. Townsend, an English-born woman residing in Saugus, Massachusetts.
+He resided in California and Milton, New Hampshire, before moving to Saugus, Massachusetts, in 1847.
+In 1849 he married Sarah M. Townsend, an English-born woman residing in Saugus.
 They had 5 children, 4 of whom died during infancy.
 Sarah Whitehead died on February 28, 1867.

 Business career

 After moving to Saugus, Whitehead worked as a spinner.
 In 1858 he purchased Saugus' First Parish Church, moved it three rods north from its original location in the Saugus Center rotary, and opened a grocery store.
 In 1886 he was an incorporator of the Saugus Water Company, which was created to provide the town with water for home use and extinguishing fires.
 He also owned an automobile garage near the Saugus Center railroad station.